Supply chain: Social responsibility

+Specific industries

 Food supply chains

 Many agribusinesses and food processors source raw materials from smallholder farmers.
 This is particularly true in certain sectors, such as coffee, cocoa and sugar.
 Over the past 20 years, there has been a shift towards more traceable supply chains.
 Rather than purchasing crops that have passed through several layers of collectors, firms are now sourcing directly from farmers or trusted aggregators.
 The drivers for this change include concerns about food safety, child labor and environmental sustainability as well as a desire to increase productivity and improve crop quality.

 In October 2009, the European Commission issued a Communication concerning "a better functioning food supply chain in Europe", addressing the three sectors of the European economy which comprise the food supply chain: agriculture, food processing industries, and the distribution sectors.
 An earlier interim report on food prices (published in December 2008) had already raised concerns about the food supply chain.
 Arising out of the two reports, the Commission established a "European Food Prices Monitoring Tool", an initiative developed by Eurostat and intended to "increase transparency in the food supply chain".

 In March 2022 the Commission noted "the need for EU agriculture and food supply chains to become more resilient and sustainable".

+Clothing products

+The supply chain in the fashion industries has some unique properties, as clothing fashion changes several times a year (often seasonally).
+The supply chain for clothing often requires constant analysis of new fashion trends to manage the quantity needed for various markets.